-Retail banking comprises all activities with individuals, self-employed professionals and small and medium sized enterprises.
+Retail banking comprises all activities with individuals, selfemployed professionals and small and medium sized enterprises.

-The retail banking business offers a complete range of financial products and services through a multi-channel platform to a total of 1.9 million individuals and more than 100,000 legal entities in Romania.
+The retail banking business offers a complete range of financial products and services through a multi-channel platform to a total of 2 million individuals and more than 120,000 legal entities in Romania.
 The Bank is a leader in the debit and credit cards market (with over 1.8 million cards issued as at 31 December 2006).

-The financial services business comprises consumer lending at point of sale (BRD Finance IFN), operational leasing of vehicles and fleet management (ALD Automotive SRL) and general finance leasing including special finance structures, sale and lease back transactions, and vendor finance programs (BRD Sogelease IFN).
+The financial services business comprises consumer lending at sales outlet (BRD Finance IFN), operational leasing of vehicles and fleet management (ALD Automotive SRL) and general finance leasing including special finance structures, sale and lease back transactions, and vendor finance programs (BRD Sogelease IFN).